JBrosDevelopment/scone/README.md

     // Create a new Color object with default values
     Color: color1 = Color {};

-    // The alias tag allows the compiler to infer the `new` function
+    // The crumb tag allows the compiler to infer the `new` function
     Color: color2 = new(255, 255, 255);

     // Accessing a static method that returns a white Color object